influxdata/docs-v2/content/influxdb/clustered/install/optimize-cluster/simulate-load.md

 ## Load testing tools

-Contact your [InfluxData sales representative](https://influxdata.com/contact-sales) for information about tools that you can use to load test your InfluxDB cluster.
+Contact your [InfluxData sales representative](https://influxdata.com/contact-sales) for information about load testing tools.
-There are tools available that can simulate your schema and desired write concurrency to ensure your cluster performs under production-like load.
+These tools can simulate your schema and desired write concurrency to ensure your cluster performs under production-like load.

 <!-- TO-DO: Would love to be able to list available tools here -->